Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Research Gaps and Future Directions

 \section{Research Gaps and Future Directions}

 Despite significant efforts to align LLMs with human values and prevent harmful content, current safety mechanisms remain susceptible to diverse attacks \cite{Greshake2023Not}.
 Supervised fine-tuning (SFT) and reinforcement learning from human feedback (RLHF), though effective in improving model alignment, can be circumvented by well-designed adversarial prompts \cite{Perez2022Ignore}.
-For instance, \cite{Chao2023Jailbreaking} demonstrated that the Prompt Automatic Iterative Refinement (PAIR) algorithm could jailbreak models such as GPT-3.5/4, Vicuna, and PaLM-2 with limited queries.
-Similarly, \cite{Andy2023Universal} showed that automated adversarial suffixes could induce objectionable content in LLMs, including ChatGPT, Bard, and Claude.
 These attacks exploit inherent limitations of current alignment techniques, which often depend on memorizing specific patterns or rules rather than understanding context and intent \cite{Zhao2024Weak}.
 Moreover, despite extensive red-teaming efforts, new vulnerabilities and attack strategies continue to emerge, underscoring the need for adaptable and robust defenses.

-To illustrate these vulnerabilities, we conducted preliminary tests using the latest GPT-4o model and Perplexity Pro, as shown in \textbf{Figure \ref{fig:prompt-leak}}.
-Our experiments revealed that, despite integrated safety measures, both models were susceptible to simple yet carefully crafted prompts, resulting in the unintended disclosure of system instructions.
-Notably, a simple translation request originating from an educational scenario in Traditional Chinese, bypassed its safety mechanisms and prompted the release of privileged model-level information.
+To complement the above literature analysis with a concrete illustration, we present an exploratory case study in \textbf{Figure \ref{fig:prompt-leak}} that demonstrates the persistence of system prompt leakage vulnerabilities in deployed LLM applications.
+Using the GPT-4o model and Perplexity Pro (as of October 2024), we observed that simple, carefully crafted prompts---such as requesting code-block formatting of prior text or framing a translation task in Traditional Chinese---could bypass safety mechanisms and elicit unintended disclosure of internal system instructions.
+We note that this is a qualitative illustration rather than a systematic evaluation; it serves to ground the theoretical discussion in observable real-world behavior, highlighting that even state-of-the-art models with multiple safeguards remain susceptible to straightforward exploitation techniques.